Skip to content

 The Amen Break

-If you had to name the most influential drummers in contemporary music, who would you pick?
+If you had to name the most influential drummer in contemporary music, who would you pick?
 If you’re a rock fan, you might go with Ringo Starr, John Bonham, or Keith Moon.
-A jazz fan might talk about Max Roach, Elvin Jones or Tony Williams.
+A jazz fan might choose Max Roach, Elvin Jones, or Tony Williams.
 You probably wouldn’t think to name Gregory Cylvester Coleman.
-He [...]
+But he’s …

 Nas Is Like